BarWanunu/Arkanoid-game/README.md

 ### Visual and Functional Enhancements

-- **Score tracking:** The game keeps track of the player score.
-It changes dynamically both after a brick hit and a level completion.
+- **Score Tracking:** The game dynamically updates the player’s score after each brick hit and level completion.

 - **Game States:**

     - **Pause Screen:** Players can pause the game at any time by pressing the "P" key, with a clear message displayed.

-    - **Win Screen:** A celebratory screen showcases the player’s score upon successfully completing all levels.
+    - **Win Screen:** A celebratory screen displays the player’s score upon successfully completing all levels.

-    - **Game Over Screen:** Displays the final score when the ball touches the ground and the game ends.
+    - **Game Over Screen:** Displays the final score when the ball touches the ground, and the game ends.

 - **Custom Decorations:**